typemiguel/WalnutiQ/README.md

 watch this [video playlist](http://www.youtube.com/playlist?list=PLPXsMt57rLtgddN0NQEmXP-FbF6wt2O-f) to become familiar with the neuroscience behind this repository.

-Most importantly, this research is made possible by the intelligent neuroscientists and engineers at the company [Numenta](http://numenta.org/).
+Most importantly, this research is made possible by the neuroscientists and engineers at [Numenta](http://numenta.org/).
 Numenta has designed a exciting new technology that accurately models layers 3 & 4 of the human neocortex.
 They have generously released the pseudocode for their learning algorithms, and this repository is an